 Something That Will Not Blow Over, exposed what Nast perceived as a destructive trinity of a Tweed-Irish-Catholic partnership.
 Nast laid the blame squarely upon all three.
 The cartoon ran at the climax of his three-year tirade against Tweed.

 In the center image, an African American hangs lifeless under a lamppost marked with the date of the draft riots.
 The Colored Orphanage destroyed during the 1863 riots once again smolders in the background.
-A mob bearing raised weapons to shout in outrage.
+A mob bearing raised weapons shouts in outrage.
 To the lower right of the murdered African American, a Roman Catholic cleric faces his flock.
 His hat designates he is Monsignor or a Bishop.
 He does not give a blessing to the soul hanging by a rope, nor to the dead and injured piling up on the ground.
 He is not heading off the crowd.
+He is not preaching peace.
 This priest is not a figure of comfort.
 He clutches his crucifix close to his body and his posture, with his head down-turned, face unseen, and his shoulders raised in a hunch, suggest a devious and cowardly role in the midst of the melee.
-The mob is his congregation, his faithful, and he does nothing to stop their attack.
+The mob is his faithful congregation and he does nothing to stop their attack.

-To the right, a diverse group of people walks away from the mob scene.
+To the right, a diverse group of people walk away from the mob scene.
 Uncle Sam, a symbol of the federal government, is front and center, but he is withdrawn, either putting away his sword or is second guessing his impulse to draw it forward.
-The wiser course may be not to engage or incite the mob, but defuse them by walking away.
-Only the Chinese man, on the right, flees from a sense of fear.
-The rest of this crowd turns away from the mob and looks back at the instigators as they disperse.
+Uncle Sam’s wiser course may be not to engage or incite the mob, but defuse them by walking away.
+Only the Chinese man, on the right flees in fear.
+The rest of Uncle Sam’s crowd turns away from the mob and looks back at the instigators as they disperse.
 Their faces and body language show dejection rather than fear.

 They are not making a hasty retreat.
-The feathers of a Native American Indian, Kaiser helmets, Italian fedoras, a saucer cap and queue of the Chinese man are all part of Nast’s Republican “come one come all” symbolism used in other cartoons which advocate a Utopian, melting-pot vision where different races and cultures can live together in harmony.
-Nast included heads of state, such as a morose Queen Victoria, to help to express his view that the whole world might be ashamed by the Irish-American state of affairs in New York City.
-A violent outburst like this would never have been allowed to happen in her country.
-No wonder Victoria looks so dejected.
+The feathers of a Native American Indian, Kaiser helmets, Italian fedoras, a saucer cap and queue of the Chinese man are familiar symbols –part of Nast’s Republican “come one come all” symbolism, which he used in other cartoons to advocate a Utopian society.
+Nast’s melting-pot vision where different races and cultures can live together in harmony is under threat.
+Nast included heads of state, such as a dejected Queen Victoria, to suggest Irish-American behavior as a global embarrassment.

 Other smaller scenes show the series of events that led up to the Orangemen’s riot.
 The top right image’s theme is an honor or lack thereof.
 King William III, Prince of Orange, with two police escorts, shows his written permission to parade to St. Patrick, the patron saint of Irish Catholics.
 It is not offered meekly, slipped across the floor as Tweed has done with his documentation (see lower left and right images).
 King William’s authorization is placed on a pedestal.
 William is trying to reason as one leader to another.
 He offers a compromise — a quid pro quo — promising that the Protestants will abandon their parade if the Catholics will do the same.
 He asks for fairness as if to say, we will give up our rights, but will you?
 Despite any animosity, he is approaching his adversary as an equal.
 Nast does not extend any artistic courtesy toward St.Patrick.
 Nast paints a portrait stereotypes to define St. Patrick.